andersfischernielsen/eba/README.md

-# EBA: An effective bug finder for C
+# EBA: An Effective Bug Finder for C

 *Note:* This is the development branch for the EBA bug finder.
 This is a work in progress with bleeding edge feature branches.
 Things might break.